jcw780/wows_shell/README.md

 ### Post-Penetration:
 Shell detonation distance after penetration at various ranges, ship angling, and armor vertical inclinations
 - some assumptiongs were made with regards to normalization changing shell direction - testing is needed
+- Added ability to modify the way the calculations are done
 ## Compatibility:
 Should be compatible with most platforms
 Code is written to take advantage of multithreading and vectorization so platforms with such functionality (Multicore CPUs SSE/AVX support - basically every relatively recent desktop CPU) should perform better